caufieldjh/network-umbra/README.md

 Predicts interactions in a protein interaction network based off a meta-interactome network.
 Uses eggNOG v.4.1.

-REQUIRES: Biopython 1.65 or more recent.
+**REQUIRES**: Biopython 1.65 or more recent.
 Also needs ~600 MB of available disk space to accomodate data files and output.
 More space may be necessary for proteome files.

-INPUT: Downloads all available protein-protein interactions for bacteria from IntAct.
+**INPUT**: Downloads all available protein-protein interactions for bacteria from IntAct.
   Alternatively, uses a provided PPI data file in PSI-MI TAB 2.7 format.
   REMOVE THE HEADER ROW if it's present!
   Downloads highest-level (LUCA) and bacteria-specific Uniprot ID to NOG mappings from eggNOG v.4.1.
   Downloads highest-level (LUCA) bacteria-specific NOG annotations from eggNOG v.4.1.

-OUTPUT:
+**OUTPUT**:

 'metainteractome[date].txt'
    A meta-interactome composed of all available bacterial protein-protein interactions.